MAPinedoJr/Active-Directory-Lab/README.md

 - Analyzing and interpreting logs.
 - Ability to generate attacks.
 - Knowledge of network protocols and security vulnerabilities.
-- Critical thinking and problem-solving skills in Blue Teaming and general IT.
+- Critical thinking and problem-solving skills in general IT.

 ### Tools Used